terramate-io/terramate/docs/project-config.md

 # Project Config

-Terramate does not require any configurations to work, but in case default behavior is undesirable these configurations allows you to override it on a per project basis.
+Terramate does not require any configurations to work, but in case default behavior is undesirable, these configurations allow you to override it on a per project basis.

 Project wide configuration is done via a **config** block inside the